twisted/twisted/docs/core/howto/logger.rst

 Usage for emitting applications
 -------------------------------

-The first thing that an application that emits logging events needs to do is to instantiate a :api:`twisted.python.logger.Logger <Logger>` object, which provides the API to emit events.
+The first thing that an application that emits logging events needs to do is to instantiate a :api:`twisted.logger.Logger <Logger>` object, which provides the API to emit events.
-A :api:`twisted.python.logger.Logger <Logger>` may be created globally for a module:
+A :api:`twisted.logger.Logger <Logger>` may be created globally for a module:

 .. code-block:: python

-    from twisted.python.logger import Logger
+    from twisted.logger import Logger
     log = Logger()

     def handleData(data):
         log.debug("Got data: {data!r}.", data=data)

-A :api:`twisted.python.logger.Logger <Logger>` can also be associated with a class:
+A :api:`twisted.logger.Logger <Logger>` can also be associated with a class:

 .. code-block:: python

-    from twisted.python.logger import Logger
+    from twisted.logger import Logger

     class Foo(object):
         log = Logger()

         def oops(self, data):
             self.log.error(
                 "Oops!
 Invalid data from server: {data!r}",